planetarysoftware/TSC/README.md

 in the planetary sciences by helping software creators and maintainers foster an open source community.

-The Planetary Software Organization helps software creators grow and organize their community by providing a set of ready-to-use community guidelines, standards, and governance documents.
+The Planetary Software Organization does not assume ownership of software but rather help software creators grow and organize their community by providing a set of ready-to-use community guidelines, standards, and governance documents.
 The Planetary Software Organization also helps software maintainers manage the growth and evolution of their open source software by providing mentorship and suggestions.

 ## The Planetary Software Organization Technical Steering Committee